London Day Tours

 You can also visit Windsor Castle or Hampton Court Palace in 4 hours.

-Oxford, Blenheim Palace & Windsor Tours
+Oxford, Blenheim Palace and Windsor Tours

 Oxford is England's oldest university dating back to the 11th century; see its magnificent spires, cloistered colleges, secluded gardens and renowned libraries.
 Blenheim Palace was built to reward John Churchill, 1st Duke of Marlborough and ancestor of Sir Winston, for his defeat of the French at Blenheim in 1704.Windsor Castle is the largest inhabited castle in the world, beautifully situated along the river Thames.
 Visit the State Apartments, St. George's Chapel and Queen Mary's Dolls' House.